 Try these cinnamon-spiced apples with pita chips, oatmeal, ice cream, or yogurt.
 Read to the end to find out how to make an “Apple Bueno” or Apple Burrito.

 What crazy thing do you eat when you crave something sweet but there are no obvious desserts in the house?

 One of my sisters confessed to eating dry cake mix.
 She made sure we knew that was a long-g-g-g time ago.
-Doesn’t that make any confession easier when you say it that way?
+Doesn’t that make any confession easier when everybody understands it’s ancient history?

 Chocolate chips are my straight-out-of-the-pantry sweet.
 They’re made even better when carefully balanced on top of a graham cracker.
 Fortunately, I don’t always have those in the house.

 One night when my sister was visiting from out of town, we had a serious hunger attack.